Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Introduction

 Our core contributions in this paper are the following: \begin{enumerate}[left=0pt,nosep,label=(\arabic*)] \item We propose a novel technique for learning interpolants using a GAN-like adversarial objective.
-We show that the proposed algorithm can be easily applied to multi-marginal problems with either a discrete set of time snapshots or those in continuous time.
-We show the versatility of ALI-CFM on synthetic and real-data examples that clearly showcase its advantages. \item We successfully apply our method to a tumour coordinate inference problem using spatial transcriptomics (ST) data where our method significantly outperforms all the existing baselines. \item We demonstrate the scalability of ALI-CFM on a scRNA-seq trajectory inference problem. \end{enumerate}
+We show that the introduced algorithm can be easily used for multi-marginal problems with snapshots in either discrete or continuous time.
+We show the versatility of ALI-CFM on both synthetic and real-data examples. \item We successfully apply our method to a tumour coordinate inference problem using spatial transcriptomics (ST) data, where our method significantly outperforms all the existing baselines. \item We demonstrate the scalability of ALI-CFM on a scRNA-seq trajectory inference problem. \end{enumerate}